niyazmalik/niyazmalik/README.md

   - Had recurring arguments with both faculty and the principal throughout college
   - This time, I genuinely wanted a fair solution to the issue, but the decision still went in the faculty’s favor
   - Felt unheard and disrespected → hurt my ego
-  - Dropped out of college immediately, lunch time
+  - Dropped out of college immediately.
 - Put CP/DSA on hold and shifted full focus to **Backend Development**

 ---